 Can you imagine your device, whether desktop or mobile, without apps?
 Apps make your personal and business life more manageable and productive.
-Just how much they impact our lives, take a look at the app statistics below.
+To know just how much they impact our lives, take a look at the app statistics below.
 We’ll go over app market size, app usage statistics, and other facts and figures about the technology that permeates our lives through the devices we use.

 The term “app” generally applies to any software program that runs on computing devices.
 It can be cloud-hosted or web-based applications that are accessed through a connected device.
-They likewise encompass all those software solutions including SaaS small business tools.
-But for this article, we will focus on mobile apps.
-Nowadays, “app” has widely come to mean software applications downloaded and installed/pre-installed on smartphones and tablets or those intended for use on mobile devices.
+They likewise encompass all software solutions, including SaaS small business tools.
+But in this article, we will focus on mobile apps.
+These days, “app” has widely come to mean software applications that are downloaded and installed/pre-installed on smartphones and tablets.

-- Global mobile app revenues in 2018 amounted to more than $365 billion.
-(Statista)
+Global mobile app revenues in 2018 amounted to more than $365 billion.

-- In 2018, mobile apps accounted for almost half of all traffic worldwide.
-(Techjury)
+In 2018, mobile apps accounted for almost half of all traffic worldwide.

-- There will be 3.3 billion smartphone users around the globe in 2019.
-(Statista)
+There will be 3.3 billion smartphone users around the globe in 2019.

-- The two major app stores with the most number of apps available as of May 2019 are Google Play Store (3.3 million Android apps) and Apple’s App Store (2.2 million iOS apps).
-(Business of Apps)
+The two major app stores with the most number of apps available as of May 2019 are Google Play Store (3.3 million Android apps) and Apple’s App Store (2.2 million iOS apps).

-- But the 2 stores aren’t the only ones offering Android and iOS apps.
+But the 2 stores aren’t the only ones offering Android and iOS apps.
 In fact, there are more than 300 alternative app stores worldwide.
-(Business of Apps)

-- 95% of Google Play Store apps are free, so are 90% of iOS App Store apps.
-(Business of Apps)
+95% of Google Play Store apps are free, so are 90% of iOS App Store apps.

-- 61.2% of the global mobile population accessed the Internet through their mobile phones in 2018.
-(Statista)
+61.2% of the global mobile population accessed the Internet through their mobile phones in 2018.

-- For the first time, in 2019 the average U.S. adult will spend more time engaging with their mobile devices (3 hours & 43 mins) than watching TV (3 hours & 35 mins). (eMarketer)
+For the first time, in 2019, the average US adult will spend more time engaging with their mobile devices (3 hours and 43 mins) than watching TV (3 hours and 35 mins).

-- As of 2018, an average individual spends over 7.5 hours each day consuming media (reading, listening, watching or posting online).
-(Vox)
+As of 2018, an average individual spends over 7.5 hours each day consuming media (reading, listening, watching, or posting online).

-- 10 minutes of every hour spent consuming media on TV and the Internet will come from individuals streaming video on mobile.
-(App Annie)
+10 minutes of every hour spent consuming media on TV and the Internet will come from individuals streaming video on mobile.

-- Apps account for 80% of users’ mobile time (on smartphone and tablet).
-(Smart Insights)
+Apps account for 80% of users’ mobile time (on smartphones and tablets).

-- Based on app content type, digital audio has the biggest share of time spent, followed by social media, and digital video. (eMarketer)
+Based on app content type, digital audio has the biggest share of time spent, followed by social media, and digital video.

-- Around 90% of smartphone time is spent on apps. (eMarketer)
+Around 90% of smartphone time is spent on apps.

-- It is estimated that 1.28 billion people worldwide used a tablet at least once a month.
-(Statista)
+It is estimated that 1.28 billion people worldwide use a tablet at least once a month.

 Statistics on App Download & Usage